 Stretham primary school caters for children aged 4 – 11 with classes from Foundation to Year 6 and currently has approximately 180 pupils organised into seven classes:

-Owl Class for Year 6 children, taught by Mrs Everest
+Kite Class for Year 5 and 6 children, taught by Mrs Everest

-Badger Class for Year 4 children, taught by Miss Johnson
+Robin Class for Year 3 and 4 children, taught by Miss Johnson

-Otter Class for Year 3 children, taught by Mrs Connolly and Mrs Dunham
+Wren Class for Year 3 and 4 children, taught by Mrs Krajewski

 The current school building dates from 1978 and is of single storey construction.
 A growth in numbers of pupils created the need to extend the buildings, with the result that new hall, administration block and classrooms were opened in spring 2000.
 The school now has seven classroom bases, a resource and a groups room with kitchenette.